APS IH / June 2012

 • notifies HHSC OGS within three calendar days if the final finding of financial exploitation is anything other than Valid, and whether any other allegations in the case are Valid;

 • revises the Allegation Detail in IMPACT to reflect the final finding for financial exploitation if a preponderance of the evidence does not support a finding of Valid;

 • if appropriate, validates other findings that support the client’s need for a guardian; and

-• if appropriate, notifies HHSC of the need to withdraw the referral (for example, the client’s needs were met without requiring HHSC to file for guardianship).
+• if appropriate, notifies HHSC OGS of the need to withdraw the referral (for example, the client’s needs were met without requiring HHSC OGS to file for guardianship).

 HHSC’s Role in Rapidly Diminishing Asset Investigations